RonKew28/Chess/README.md

 3. Once you have selected a piece, use the cursor to go to the position you want to move to and press enter.
 4. If you did not make a valid move, you will be asked to try again.
 Otherwise, the AI will make its move.
 5. The game is over when one color is put in checkmate.
-6. Note: Currently, casting, en passant, and pawn promotion are not supported.
+6. Note: Currently, castling, en passant, and pawn promotion are not supported.

 ## Computer AI Logic